SK1Y101/sk1y101.github.io/_projects/TransitProject.md

 ## Overview and Plans

-The (Current) High-level plan for this project is (as everything else is) subject to change.
+The (Current) High-level plan for this project is -as everything else is- subject to change.
 It is as follows:

 - Find suitable observation targets (See [Project Proposal](#project-proposal)).
 - Observe targets to collect data.